Every Week, Everyone Competes, Everyone gets involved

 10 Mile Courses (NB.
 We generally use the U706, unless otherwise referenced)

-The HQ at Dumbleton Club for the U715 Course (NB this is not the Dumbleton Village Hall we held our 2018 events at) DRAFT WORDING
+The HQ at Dumbleton Club for the U715 Course (NB this course is not intended to be used for the 2020 TT Series)

 Check out the Courses Tab page for specific information on the course route.